Focus on EP | Leadless Technology: A Paradigm Shift in Cardiac Implantable Electronic Devices

 - Leadless Pacing Systems Market Set to Surge Significantly During 2025.
 Available here.
 Accessed March 3, 2021.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: ACC Publications, Cardiology Magazine, Accelerometry, Adams-Stokes Syndrome, Algorithms, Atrial Fibrillation, Atrioventricular Block, Bipolar Disorder, Cardiac Resynchronization Therapy, Cardiac Surgical Procedures, Defibrillators, Implantable, Endocarditis, Feasibility Studies, Follow-Up Studies, Heart Atria, Heart Conduction System, Heart Defects, Congenital, Heart Ventricles, Hospitalization, Hospitals, Laboratories, Life Style, Pacemaker, Artificial, Pericardial Effusion, Mental Health, Pericardiocentesis, Personal Satisfaction, Pneumothorax, Quality of Life, Registries, Surgeons, Systole, United States Food and Drug Administration, Technology